 Jaguar shares images of new electric car following rebrand backlash

-The British car maker sparked widespread controversy last month when it unveiled dramatic changes ahead of becoming a fully electric brand.
+British car maker unveiled dramatic and controversial changes ahead of becoming a fully electric brand

 Your support helps us to tell the story